blockful-io/spp2-voting-app/README.md

 1. Console output showing the full allocation process
 2. JSON files with detailed results in the `src/helpers/data` directory
 3. Head-to-head comparison data that can be accessed programmatically
+4. Structured choice data with parsed names and budget types

 ## Example